Epidural Steroid Injection

 How do I prepare for an ESI?

-Your healthcare provider will talk to you about how to prepare for your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+Your provider will talk to you about how to prepare for your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.
 You may need to stop taking blood thinners or other medicines several days before your procedure.
 You may need to adjust any diabetes medicine you take on the day of your procedure.
 Steroid medicine can increase your blood sugar level.
+Arrange for someone to drive you home when you are discharged.

 What will happen during an ESI?

 - You will be given medicine to numb the procedure area.
 You will be awake for the procedure, but you will not feel pain.
-You may also be given medicine to help you relax during the procedure.
-Contrast liquid will be used to help your healthcare provider see the area better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+You may also be given medicine to help you relax.
+Contrast liquid will be used to help your provider see the area better.
+Tell the provider if you have ever had an allergic reaction to contrast liquid.

-- Your healthcare provider may place the needle into your neck area, middle of your back, or tailbone area.
-He may inject the medicine next to the nerves that are causing your pain.
-He may instead inject the medicine into a larger area of the epidural space.
+- Your provider may place the needle into your neck area, middle of your back, or tailbone area.
+He or she may inject the medicine next to the nerves that are causing your pain.
+He or she may instead inject the medicine into a larger area of the epidural space.
 This helps the medicine spread to more nerves.
-Your healthcare provider will use a fluoroscope to help guide the needle to the right place.
+Your provider will use a fluoroscope to help guide the needle to the right place.
 A fluoroscope is a type of x-ray.
 After the procedure, a bandage will be placed over the injection site to prevent infection.

 What are the risks of an ESI?